vmware-tanzu/application-accelerator-samples/streaming-app-template/README.md

 ## Testing

-This testing scenario assumes that you have deployed the application with all three roles enabled.
-This could be done in a single application, but typically will be spilt out into three seperate application performing a specific streaming role.
+This testing scenario assumes that you have deployed a workload for each application role.

 The source application will emit a message everyone one second.
 View the logs of the source application and confirm that you see a message similar to the following: